July 15, 2016; revised October 19, 2020

 - As I have mentioned many times, attaining Nibbāna does not require such details.
 However, for most people, future confirmation of such “predictions” hopefully will help build confidence in Buddha Dhamma, and to appreciate its value.

-- Of course, the real value of Buddha Dhamma is not in exposing such mundane things, but showing the path to liberation from suffering (Nibbāna).
+- Of course, the real value of Buddha Dhamma is not in exposing such mundane things, but in showing the path to liberation from suffering (Nibbāna).
 But it is good to have faith in Buddha Dhamma so that one can feel confident that one is not wasting one’s precious time in learning Buddha Dhamma.